K-A-Baker/Kristen_A_Baker.github.io/_pages/publications.md

 Laurence, S., <b>Baker, K. A.</b>, Proietti, V.M., & Mondloch, C.J. (in press).
 What happens to our representation of identity as familiar faces age?
 Evidence from priming and identity aftereffects.
 British Journal of Psychology.

-</b>Baker, K. A.</b>, & Mondloch, C. J. (2019).
+<b>Baker, K. A.</b>, & Mondloch, C. J. (2019).
 Two sides of face learning: Improving between-identity discrimination identities while tolerating more within-person variability in appearance.
 Perception, 48(11), 1124-1145.

 Zhou, X., Matthews, C., <b>Baker, K. A.</b>, & Mondloch, C. J. (2018).
 Becoming familiar with a newly encountered face: Evidence of an own-race advantage.
 Perception, 47(8), 807-820.

 <b>Baker, K. A.</b>, Laurence, S., & Mondloch, C. J. (2017).
 How does a newly encountered face become familiar?
 The effect of within-person variability on adults’ and children’s perception of identity.
 Cognition, 161, 19-30.

 <u>Under review</u>

 Stabile, V. J., <b>Baker, K.A.</b>, & Mondloch, C.J.
 An Economic Approach to Unfamiliar Face Matching: Effects of Base Rates, Payoffs, and Perceptual Discriminability.
 Submitted to JARMAC.

 <u>Forthcoming (data collection complete)</u>